 Hopping from band to band and inching ever-closer but never getting to that elusive record deal, Ciravolo became the quintessential L.A. rock queen, playing in several bands including Rag Dolls, The Velvets (a female Psychedelic Furs-type outfit), They Eat Their Own (new wave pop), and eventually, her own group, Shiksa and the Sluts.
 Then she entered her “big hair metal phase,” hanging with the popular band Lypstik from 1988 to 1992.
 “We had a billboard on the side of the Roxy and everything,” she said.
 “We did the windmill head shaking routine when we played, which was big at the time.
 We were also the house band at the Whisky for a time, and played in the Battle of the Bitches at FM Station.”

-“In my past life, I had produced and written two independent films (The Wake, and The Birds & the Bees) and created sitcoms with my writing partner, Karen Peterson,” Ciravolo said.
-“In 2012, we plan on creating new vehicles outside of the guitar world to promote a positive image of girls playing guitars.
-I always remember that through all the years of playing music, through success and crushing disappointment, I always have had so much fun.
-It’s physical, it’s artistic and it’s who I am at heart.
-I want to show the rest of the world that journey.”
+"In my past life, I had produced and written two independent films (The Wake, and The Birds & the Bees) and created dramedy sitcoms with my writing partner, Karen Peterson,” Ciravolo said.
+“In 2012, we launched Daisy Rock Entertainment which creates new vehicles outside of the guitar world to promote a positive image of girls playing guitars.
+I want to show the rest of the world that through playing guitar, albeit with either success or crushing disappointment, it is so much fun.
+It’s physical, it’s artistic and it’s your own unique voice.”

 Combining a lifelong passion for making music with a desire to “level the playing field” for dedicated female guitarists and bassists of all ages, Tish Ciravolo founded Daisy Rock Girl Guitars in 2000.
 Ciravolo’s dream that “every girl who wants to play guitar is welcomed and inspired to do so” is centered on the love she has for her two daughters, Nicole and Sophia.
 In a sense, Ciravolo’s daughter Nicole is the true visionary behind Daisy Rock.
 When Nicole was a year and a half old, she drew a picture of a daisy, and Tish was inspired to draw a neck on it.
 “I was enjoying her being a child, not like so many other days when it feels like you are just trying to keep up,” Ciravolo said.
 “She drew a daisy, I turned it into a guitar, and my motherly, protective, musician self decided, in that frozen moment, to create a better experience for her in the music industry.
 Maybe one day she could walk into a music store and feel like she was welcome to be part of this ‘club,’ this culture, this awesome community of guitarists—regardless of gender.
 A community that I never felt welcomed into while being a musician in the ‘80s and ‘90s.
 This was my chance—my duty—to change the culture and provide her and all girls with a better, more inviting experience.”